FantasticFiasco/certifications/certified-solutions-architect-associate/README.md

   - Automatically scales up to 10 Gbps
   - Launched from the VPC dashboard
 - Flow Logs
-  - Logs your log traffic in your VPC, subnet or network interface to CloudWatch
+  - Logs your traffic in your VPC, subnet or network interface to CloudWatch
   - Cannot tag a Flow Log yet
   - After a Flow Log is created, you cannot configure it